CarlTornberg/Pime/README.md

 # Pime

 ## What:
-A time-based on-chain vault securing your assets all within your control, even if your private key is stolen.
+A Pinocchio time-based on-chain vault securing your assets all within your control, even if your private key is stolen.

 ## Why:
 Secures assets owned by a wallet behind the only thing one can buy, time.